AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

    >
    >If you did not use Adobe Dynamic Media Classic to upload and encode your video assets, Adobe Dynamic Media Classic shows all your individual encoded videos, even is this option is deselected.

-* **[!UICONTROL Show Refresh Subfolders Button]** - Turn on or off the display of the subfolders Refresh button.
+* **[!UICONTROL Show Refresh Subfolders Button]**: Turn on or off the display of the subfolders Refresh button.

 ### Adobe Dynamic Media Classic FTP Account

-* **[!UICONTROL Server]** - Lists your FTP account server.
+* **[!UICONTROL Server]**: Lists your FTP account server.

-* **[!UICONTROL User Name]** - Lists your FTP account user name.
+* **[!UICONTROL User Name]**: Lists your FTP account user name.

 ### Upload to Application

 See also [Options for upload jobs](https://s7d5.scene7.com/s7viewers/html5/VideoViewer.html?videoserverurl=https://s7d5.scene7.com/is/content/&emailurl=https://s7d5.scene7.com/s7/emailFriend&serverUrl=https://s7d5.scene7.com/is/image/&config=Scene7SharedAssets/Universal_HTML5_Video&contenturl=https://s7d5.scene7.com/skins/&asset=S7tutorials/569_Default%20Job%20Options_converted%20renamed_Getting%20Started-AVS) training video.

-* **[!UICONTROL Overwrite Images]** - Adobe Dynamic Media Classic does not allow two files to have the same name.
+* **[!UICONTROL Overwrite Images]**: Adobe Dynamic Media Classic does not allow two files to have the same name.
 Each item's Adobe Dynamic Media Classic ID (the image name minus the filename extension) must be unique.
 Because of this rule, the Upload dialog box has an Overwrite option.
 The exact effect of this option depends on the specified Overwrite Images option.
 These options specify how replacement images are uploaded: whether they replace the original images, or become duplicate images.
 Duplicate images are renamed with a "-1" (for example, chair.tif is renamed chair-1.tif).
 These options affect images uploaded to a different folder than the original or images with a different filename extension from the original (such as JPG, TIF, or PNG).
 See [Use the Overwrite Images option](#using-the-overwrite-images-option).

-  * **[!UICONTROL Overwrite in current folder, same base image name/extension]** - This option is the strictest rule for replacement.
+  * **[!UICONTROL Overwrite in current folder, same base image name/extension]**: This option is the strictest rule for replacement.
 It requires that you upload the replacement image to the same folder as the original, and that the replacement image has the same filename extension as the original.
 If these requirements are not met, a duplicate is created.

-  * **[!UICONTROL Overwrite in current folder, same base asset name regardless of extension]** - Requires that you upload the replacement image to the same folder as the original, however the filename extension can be different from the original.
+  * **[!UICONTROL Overwrite in current folder, same base asset name regardless of extension]**: Requires that you upload the replacement image to the same folder as the original, however the filename extension can be different from the original.
 For example, chair.tif replaces chair.jpg.

-  * **[!UICONTROL Overwrite in any folder, same base asset name/extension]** - Requires that the replacement image has the same filename extension as the original image (for example, chair.jpg must replace chair.jpg, not chair.tif).
+  * **[!UICONTROL Overwrite in any folder, same base asset name/extension]**: Requires that the replacement image has the same filename extension as the original image (for example, chair.jpg must replace chair.jpg, not chair.tif).
 However, you can upload the replacement image to a different folder than the original.
 The updated image resides in the new folder; the file can no longer be found in its original location

-  * **[!UICONTROL Overwrite in any folder, same base asset name regardless of extension]** - This option is the most inclusive replacement rule.
+  * **[!UICONTROL Overwrite in any folder, same base asset name regardless of extension]**: This option is the most inclusive replacement rule.
 You can upload a replacement image to a different folder than the original, upload a file with a different filename extension, and replace the original file.
 If the original file is in a different folder, the replacement image resides in the new folder to which it was uploaded.

-* **[!UICONTROL Retain Publish]** - Specifies whether a replacement image uploaded to Adobe Dynamic Media Classic retains the Ready to Publish setting of the image it is replacing.
+* **[!UICONTROL Retain Publish]**: Specifies whether a replacement image uploaded to Adobe Dynamic Media Classic retains the Ready to Publish setting of the image it is replacing.
 Or, the setting is specified on upload.

-* **[!UICONTROL Default Color Profiles]** - Specifies the color profiles applied as part of Default Color Profile Options when adding CMYK images.
+* **[!UICONTROL Default Color Profiles]**: Specifies the color profiles applied as part of Default Color Profile Options when adding CMYK images.

-* **[!UICONTROL Default Upload Options]** - Opens the Upload Job Options dialog box, where you can specify default upload options.
+* **[!UICONTROL Default Upload Options]**: Opens the Upload Job Options dialog box, where you can specify default upload options.
 For information about these options, see [Upload options](/help/using/uploading-files.md#upload_options).

 ### Image Map Editor (to Application)

-* **[!UICONTROL Default Image Mapping HREF]** - Defines the default URL that is used for the HREF column in image mapping.
+* **[!UICONTROL Default Image Mapping HREF]**: Defines the default URL that is used for the HREF column in image mapping.
 This URL is the default URL that you see when you create Image Maps.

-* **[!UICONTROL Default Image Mapping Template]** - Defines the default JavaScript for the HREF template in image mapping.
+* **[!UICONTROL Default Image Mapping Template]**: Defines the default JavaScript for the HREF template in image mapping.
 You can set a custom code here to be run whenever you select an image map.

 ### Other Settings (to Application)

-* **[!UICONTROL Trash Can Clean Up Warnings]** - Assets in the Trash are automatically removed within seven days.
+* **[!UICONTROL Trash Can Clean Up Warnings]**: Assets in the Trash are automatically removed within seven days.
 Select "Send emails before trash items are automatically deleted" to have notifications sent to company administrators when assets that are in the Trash are four days away from being permanently deleted.
 See [Manage the Trash folder](/help/using/trash-folder.md).

 ## Use the Overwrite Images option {#using-the-overwrite-images-option}